ericwebsite/ericwebsite.github.io/Diary/index.md

 Crossover: ball enters one side and out the other.
 Bit: ball goes out one side and then changes the direction it points depending which direction it is pointing before*.
 Interceptor( not shown): stops the marble computer from running.
 Gear bit: gear bits flip each other.
-If only 2 gear bits are connected together, put high-function washers behind each of them to make them run smoothly.
+If only 2 gear bits are connected together, put high-function washers behind each of them to make them run smoothly*.

 *Animation included in the part when touched by ball.